HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 The idea here is to partially replicate the headless wallet API as it is already being used by many partners and has been validated to work on their use cases

+These methods are going to be implemented in the wallet, and exposed to dApps using wallet-connect, the design of the integration can be read [here](https://github.com/HathorNetwork/rfcs/blob/master/projects/web-wallet/wallet-connect/0001-design.md) and the wallet-connect design docs can be read [here](https://docs.walletconnect.com/web3wallet/about).

 # 2. Reference-level explanation

 ## 2.1 RPC Methods